 Meet with your supervisor or a qualified OL Examiner to discuss any questions you may have as a result of this activity.
 Discuss the answers to the questions listed under the Evaluation Criteria section of this study guide with your supervisor.

-DOCUMENTATION: OL Examiner Signature Card Item ISA-OLE-5
+DOCUMENTATION: OL Limited Examiner Signature and Certification Card Item ISA-OLE-5

-(ISA-OLE-) (L) Operability
+(ISA-OLE-6) (L) Operability